stfc/PSycloneBench/benchmarks/nemo/nemolite2d/psykal/README.md

 [nitend], whether or not and how often to do output [irecord]) may be configured by editing the `namelist` file.

-There are differences on how to execute the generated `nemolite2d_gen.exe`,
+There are differences in how to execute the generated `nemolite2d.exe`,
 notably:

 - For the OpenMP version, you will need to set `OMP_NUM_THREADS` to the